Slins-23/software-renderer/README.md

 `SCALING_MATRIX`: A `4x4` scaling matrix which holds an arbitrary scale<br>
 `MODEL_TO_WORLD`: A `4x4` matrix which will hold the final transformation matrix for the given instance<br>
 `show`: A `bool` toggle for whether the `Instance` will be rendered or not.
-`is_light_source`: Positive when the target instance belongs to a light source, negative otherwise<br>
+`is_light_source`: Positive when the given instance belongs to a light source, negative otherwise<br>
 `is_axes`: Whether the given instance is the transform axes<br>
 `has_axes`: Whether the given instance has the transformed axes attached to it<br>

-There are so many ways in which you can instantiate an `Instance` (and they are not that much different) that it would be better if you look at the header yourself.
-In summary, they revolve around different combinations of the instance's name, `Mesh`, the translation, rotation, ascaling parameters, and/or their respective transformation matrices.
+There are so many ways in which you can instantiate an `Instance` (and they are not that much different) that it would be better if you look at the `Instance.h` header yourself.
+In summary, they revolve around different combinations of the instance's name, `Mesh`, translation, rotation, scaling parameters, and/or their respective transformation matrices.
-One thing that should almost always should be present in the constructor is the `current_scene.total_ever_instances` in order to create a unique ID for that instance.
+> One thing that should almost always should be present in the constructor is the `current_scene.total_ever_instances` in order to create a unique ID for that instance.

 ### Scene
-> The `Scene` configuration file must be in `json` format and within the given `scene_folder`, the `scene_filename` must be a valid file within the folder as well.<br>
+> The `Scene` configuration file must be in a valid `json` format and within the given `scene_folder`.
+The `scene_filename` must be a valid file within the folder as well.<br><br>
-> The `scene_filename` must include the file extension.<br>
+> The `scene_filename` must include the file extension.<br><br>
-> The `scenes_folder` must have a `/` at the end, preferably an `absolute` path, otherwise you need to figure out the correct file tree. i.e. `models_folder = "D:/my_scenes/"
+> The `scenes_folder` must have a `/` at the end if preferably an `absolute` path.
+Otherwise you need to figure out the correct file tree for relative indexing.
+> The `scenes_folder` can be seen and updated in the `Scene` menu, as well as the scene name for loading and saving.

 A `Scene` instance holds information about the scene to be rendered.
-This includes the meshes present in the scene, as well as the instances and other relevant information.
+This includes the meshes loaded for the scene, as well as the instances and other relevant information.

-You can get a `copy` of a `Mesh` by calling `scene.get_mesh(mesh_id)`, where `scene` is the variable that instantiates your `Scene`, and `mesh_id` is the id of the `Mesh` you want.
+You can get a copy of a `Mesh` by calling `scene.get_mesh(mesh_id, mesh)`, where `scene` is the variable that instantiates your `Scene`, `mesh_id` is the id of the `Mesh` you want the copy of and `mesh` is the variable which will store the resulting copy if the retrieval is successful.
-You can use the mesh filename (including extension) instead of the mesh id.
+The same goes for an `Instance`, except that the function and parameters are related to the instance - `scene.get_instance(instance_id, instance)`.

+> These functions returns `true` if successful, `false` otherwise.

 You can get a `pointer` to a `Mesh` by calling `scene.get_mesh_ptr(mesh_id)`.
-Similarly, you can do the same with the `mesh_filename` instead of the `mesh_id`.
+It works similarly to the above functions, so you can use the respective getter function to the type you need.
+In this case no reference needs to be passed as an argument, since no copies are made.

+> The requested pointer is returned in case of success, or a `nullptr` is returned in the case of failure.

+You can also use the names instead of the ids, though there may be a conflict if there are somehow other meshes/instances with the same name.

-Its member variables are:
+Its member variables are:<br><br>
+`total_ever_meshes`: Keeps track of the number of loaded meshes.
+(This is an ever increasing integer which is used for the mesh ids)<br>
+`total_meshes`: Same as `total_ever_meshes`.
+Currently obsolete.<br>
-`total_meshes`: Keeps track of the number of loaded meshes.<br>
+`total_ever_instances`: Keeps track of the number of instances loaded since the scene has been loaded.
+(This is an ever increasing integer which is used for the instance ids)
-`total_instances`: Keeps track of the number of instances.<br>
+`total_instances`: Keeps track of the number of instances currently in the scene.<br>
 `total_triangles`: Keeps track of the number of triangles.<br>
 `total_vertices`: Keeps track of the number of vertices.<br>
 `rendered_meshes`: Keeps track of the number of rendered meshes<br>
 `rendered_instances`: Keeps track of the number of rendered instances<br>
 `rendered_triangles`: Keeps track of the number of rendered triangles<br>
 `rendered_vertices`: Keeps track of the number of rendered vertices<br>
-	> * The `rendered` here refers to those instances where the `show` member variable is `true`.
+> These variables are mostly obsolete, not properly updated, and currently unused (with the exception of `total_ever_instances` and `total_ever_meshes`)

 `scene_meshes`: An `std::deque` of type `Mesh` which holds the scene `Mesh` instances.<br>
 `scene_instances`: An `std::deque` of type `Instance` which holds the scene `Instace` instances.<br>
-`scene_name`: Stores the name of the `Scene`, which as of right know is unused, but can be useful eventually for identifying individual scenes.<br>
+`scene_name`: Stores the name of the `Scene`.
+As of right know is left unused, but could eventually be useful for identifying individual scenes.<br>
 `scene_filepath`: Stores the filepath of the `json` formatted `Scene` configuration file .<br>
 `scene_data`: The scene `JSON` data will be stored here.
-The `nlohmann::json` is a JSON parser from the external library `nlohmann`.
+This JSON parser is nlohmann's `nlohmann::json`, which is an external library.

-The `Scene` instances can be saved to and loaded from configuration files, in `json` format, through the `Scene` member functions `save_scene` and `load_scene`, respectively.
+The `Scene` instances can be saved to and loaded from configuration files in `json` format.
+This can be done through the `Scene` tab in the menus or programmatically through the `Scene` member functions `save_scene` and `load_scene`, respectively.

 The arguments for `save_scene` (implemented in `Engine.cpp`) are:
 `scenes_folder`: The folder in which the scene `json` formatted configuration file will be stored.<br>